napari/napari.github.io/dev/_sources/gallery/dynamic-projections-dask.rst

 When the computation takes one or more parameters, one can tie a UI to them using magicgui.

+.. tags:: visualization-advanced

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-17
+GENERATED FROM PYTHON SOURCE LINES 12-19

 .. code-block:: default